-Lori was supposed to be going out of town for a few weeks but wrote back with this: "I never made my trip out of town, an ear infection got in the way so while stranded at home I did dehydrate three different pastas, elbow macaroni, wide noodles, and the small mostaccioli.
+Lori was supposed to be going out of town for a few weeks but wrote back with this: "I never made my trip out of town, an ear infection got in the way so while stranded at home I did dehydrate three different kinds of pasta, elbow macaroni, wide noodles, and the small mostaccioli.

 "My dehydrator dried each of the three types in about 3 hours.

-I experimented with two temperature settings, one at 150 degrees (suggested by a backpacker) and the others at 135 degrees.
+I experimented with two temperature settings, one at 150 degrees (suggested by a backpacker) and the other at 135 degrees.
 Both turned out about the same, needing about 3 hours.

 The wide noodles were a thicker specialty brand, not the thin flat noodles, which I did at the higher temperature."

-Lori is using Nesco's newest Gardenmaster FD-1018P, a 1000-watt dehydrator which has a faster drying time.
+Lori is using Nesco's newest Gardenmaster FD-1018P, a 1000-watt dehydrator that has a faster drying time.
 It will handle up to 30 trays.

 Lori continues, "People who may try this at home using other makes and models may find their drying times are longer."

 Lori states: "Let me have some time tomorrow to experiment.
-I did continue to search online after my initial contact with you and then discovered the backpack/hiking web sites where the food discussion threads were very helpful.
+I continued to search online after my initial contact with you and then discovered the backpack/hiking websites where the food discussion threads were very helpful.

 Lori says: "I just finished my first reconstitution test!"